Velfi/digital-garden/src/posts/thoughts/neat-internet.md

 ---
-title: 'Neat Things The Internet Exposed Me To'
+title: Neat Things The Internet Exposed Me To
-description: 'A collection of neat things I found on the internet.'
+description: A collection of neat things I found on the internet.
-keywords: 'internet, bookmarks'
+keywords: internet, bookmarks
 ---

 The web ain't all good but it ain't all bad neither